 - To provide the children of Greenfield E–ACT Academy with a broad, balanced and rich curriculum that inspires learning and challenges children to reach their full potential: opening minds, opening doors.
 At Greenfield E-ACT Academy we value each child as an individual and unique member of our community with their own potential for learning and development.

 - Our curriculum inspires learning both inside and outside of the classroom and promotes our belief that all children are lifelong learners.

 - We strive towards developing self-confidence in our children and to promote their moral, physical and social well-being.
-Our curriculum is designed to ensure the E-ACT values of ‘thinking big’, ‘doing the right thing’ and ‘team spirit’ underpin all that we do in developing our curriculum.
+Our curriculum is designed to ensure the E-ACT values of ‘doing the right thing’, ‘thinking big’ and ‘team spirit’ underpin all that we do to develop our curriculum.

 - To remove significant barriers to learning to enable all pupils to reach their potential, regardless of their starting point.

-- To ensure that meaningful links are made through a cross curricular approach both inspires and engages children to write well whilst learning key knowledge and skills about the topic.
+- To ensure that meaningful links are made through a cross curricular approach without that both inspires and engages children to write well whilst learning key knowledge and skills about the topic.

 - To ensure that all children, in all subject areas make at least good progress.

-- Significant changes have been made to the curriculum, curriculum leads have worked together with class teachers to ensure that there is coverage and development of knowledge, skills and vocabulary for each foundation subject.
-These have ensured that developments in all foundation subjects are consistent across the school and that cross curricular learning is woven in where appropriate.
+- Significant changes have been made to the curriculum.
+Curriculum leads have worked together with class teachers to ensure that there is coverage and development of knowledge, skills and vocabulary for each subject.
+These have ensured that developments in all subjects are consistent across the school and that meaningful links are made to develop understanding.

-- Local community links with Bristol City Football Club, Bristol 600 residential home allow children to have broad and varied learning opportunities.
+- Local community links with Bristol City Football Club and Bristol 600 residential home allow children to have broad and varied learning opportunities.
 We have had visits from Natwest, Marital Arts demonstrations, Shelter homeless charity, Alzheimer’s charity, which has engaged and inspired our children.

-- The Senior Leadership Team and Local Leadership Team have ensured that developments are reviewed on a regular basis and that next steps are identified and implemented quickly.
-For example: the implementation of teaching mathematics through bar modelling to help support the children’s understanding, moving the talk for writing approach on by enhancing lessons with ‘The Write Stuff’ approach, focussing on the coverage and development of knowledge, skills and vocabulary in foundation subjects, improvements to how we assess foundation subject so we can identify specific gaps.
+- The Senior Leadership Team have ensured that developments are reviewed on a regular basis and that next steps are identified and implemented quickly.
+For example: the implementation of teaching mathematics through bar modelling to help support the children’s understanding, moving the talk for writing approach on by enhancing lessons with ‘The Write Stuff’ approach, focusing on the coverage and development of knowledge, skills and vocabulary in foundation subjects and improvements to how we assess wider curriculum subjects so we can identify and address specific gaps.

-- Ensuring children have regular access to specialist provision, e.g. music, art, design technology, RE and sport, shows the importance placed on the wider curriculum in our curriculum offer.
+- Ensuring children have regular access to specialist provision, e.g. music, art, design technology, RE and PE shows the importance placed on the wider curriculum in our curriculum offer.

 - Maths mastery is embedded through the curriculum, providing pupils with daily challenge and opportunities to reason, by using and applying maths concepts.